Cubs vs. Pirates Player Props Betting Odds

 Reynolds Stats

-- Reynolds has 20 doubles, three triples, eight home runs, 26 walks and 40 RBI (71 total hits).
-He's also swiped eight bases.
+- Reynolds has 20 doubles, three triples, eight home runs, 28 walks and 40 RBI (72 total hits).
+He's also stolen eight bases.

 Reynolds Recent Games